Monday September 26, 2022

 Repose of the Holy Apostle and Evangelist John the Theologian – Troparion & Kontakion

 hasten to deliver a defenseless people.

-He who allowed you to recline on His breast,
+He Who permitted you to recline on His breast

 Kontakion — Tone 2

-for you pour forth wonders and are a source of healings,
+You pour forth miracles, and are a fountain of healing,

-and pray for our souls as Theologian and friend of Christ.
+and you intercede for our souls as a Theologian and the friend of Christ.

 Venerable Ephraim, Abbot of Perekop, Wonderworker of Novgorod – Troparion & Kontakion

 Troparion — Tone 8

 By a flood of tears you made the desert fertile,